GSA-TTS/federal-website-standards/index.md

 The standards will be developed through a deliberative process that involves research with the public and with agency staff.
 We’ll continuously improve the standards to help agencies meet evolving best practices and user expectations.

-## Federal agencies must comply with these standards
+## Federal agencies should plan to implement pending standards

-Per [OMB’s memo on delivering a digital-first public experience (PDF)](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf), agencies are required to comply with these standards.
-This site includes approved standards and standards that are being developed so you can follow their progress.
+Per [OMB’s memo on delivering a digital-first public experience (PDF)](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf), agencies are required to comply with standards.
+This site includes pending standards that will be required and potential standards that are in development so you can follow their progress.